ToshioCP/Gtk4-tutorial/src/sec2.src.md

     $ sudo apt-get install -y  libpcre2-dev libffi-dev

-After that, compile Glib.
+After that, compile GLib.

     $ rm -rf _build
     $ meson --prefix $HOME/local _build
     $ ninja -C _build
     $ ninja -C _build install

-Set several environment variables so that the Glib libraries installed can be used by build tools.
+Set several environment variables so that the GLib libraries installed can be used by build tools.
 Make a text file below and save it as `env.sh`

     # compiler